-Using data to gain new insights in healthcare delivery.
+Using data to gain new insights to improve healthcare delivery for over 750,000 citizens.

 As a public service accountable to the 750,000 citizens of New Brunswick as both patients and taxpayers, the Department of Health is always looking for ways to provide better service at a lower cost.